jspaaks/201810-sprint/citability-problems.md

 1. PyXenon Johannes Hidding
 1. QMflows Lars Ridder
 1. QTLTableMiner++ Gurnoor Singh
-1. recipy Janneke Zwaan
-    - 20181015: PR with CFF and zenodo has been merged to master, waiting for a new release
 1. SalientDetector-python Elena Ranguelova
 1. SalientDescriptor-matlab Elena Ranguelova
 1. SalientDetector-matlab Elena Ranguelova